wlonk/arcadia/arcadia.md

 that character.
 Each red card lets you ask one question from the lists available to you.

+> #### TODO
+>
-TODO determine the fine gradations of class.
+> Determine the fine gradations of class.
+This applies to both reading and who
+> wins ties, in [Scenes](#scenes), above.
+>

-TODO perhaps make this more about cost, than about whether-you-can.
-You basically roll to see how much it'll cost you, and you can't fully back out.
+> Perhaps make this more about cost, than about whether-you-can.
+You basically
+> roll to see how much it'll cost you, and you can't fully back out.
+Cost can
-Cost can exist in terms of relationship or maybe reputation.
+> exist in terms of relationship or maybe reputation.
+>

-TODO Alex points out that this is about "your knack for knowing what someone else wants", and I add "and how they feel".
-This is a useful frame for what we're doing here.
+> Alex points out that this is about "your knack for knowing what someone else
+> wants", and I add "and how they feel".
+This is a useful frame for what we're
+> doing here.
+>

-TODO THIS IS THE THING!
+> THIS IS THE THING!
 It's about what advantage you can take from it, isn't it?
-I mean, it's about telling the table truths, but the table... wants to know.
-Allie and I just finished season 2 of _The Americans_, and one thing I was talking about is how deceiving the audience and then doing a big reveal never works as well as you think it will.
-It works better in an RPG sometimes, because you're participants as well as audience, but basically, this is about "can you get advantage from this knowledge"
+> I mean, it's about telling the table truths, but the table _wants_ to know.
+> Allie and I just finished season 2 of _The Americans_, and one thing I was
+> talking about is how deceiving the audience and then doing a big reveal never
+> works as well as you think it will.
+It works better in an RPG sometimes,
+> because you're participants as well as audience, but basically, this is about
+> "can you get advantage from this knowledge"
+>
+> Make this have mixed outcomes.
+You can ask questions, but get some lies, or
+> counter-questions, or something, based on the number of suits of damage on
+> the relationship.
+(See [Scenes](#scenes) above.)
+>
+> So, you can ask up to one question per point of relationship strength, and
+> then you flip one card per question.
+Each card that comes up a suit of that
+> relationship's damage can be a lie.
+>
+> This means that relationships have _strength_ and _health_ as separate
+> concepts.
+You can intensify a relationship and you can heal them, either.

 All of these questions pertain very much to the moment; we only ever get partial views of each other.
 This means that some questions, while they might